sigmaris/devportal/index.rst

-Welcome to Aiven Developer
+Welcome to Aiven Developer Portal
 ==========================

-In a nutshell:
 Aiven offers managed services for the best open source data technologies, on a cloud of your choice.

 Clouds
 ------

-Choose from AWS, GCP, Azure, Digital Ocean or UpCloud, and then pick the region where your service should be hosted.

-Why Multi-cloud?
-''''''''''''''''

-We offer multiple cloud options because we believe that everyone should have access to great data platforms wherever they host their applications.
-Our customers tell us they love it because they know that they aren't locked in to one particular cloud platform for all their data needs.
+We offer multiple cloud options because we believe that everyone should have access to great data platforms to host their applications.
+Our customers tell us they love the multi-cloud approach because they know that they aren't locked in to one particular cloud platform for all their data needs.

+You can choose from AWS, GCP, Azure, Digital Ocean or UpCloud, and then pick the region where your service should be hosted.

 Pricing
 -------

-Pricing is per month, you pay for the time that the service is running. **Data transfer costs are included**.
+You are billed on a monthly basis, and you only pay for the time that the service is running. **Data transfer costs are included**.
+You can check more on our _pricing page: https://aiven.io/pricing.

 Products
 --------